Think a chlorinated pool is a safe, sterile place? Think again.

 Health's medical editor, Roshini Rajapaksa, MD, is assistant professor of medicine at the NYU School of Medicine and co-founder of Tula Skincare.

-Contributed reporting by Amelia Harnish.
+Additional reporting by Amelia Harnish.